FraunhoferISST/DataspaceConnector/docs/pages/communication/consumer.md

 ]'
 ```

-The rule list will be automatically turned into a contract request to then send it to the provider.
+The rule list will be automatically turned into a contract request to then be sent to the provider.
 This will read this contract request, compare it to the artifact's (respectively the corresponding
 resource's) contract offers, and return either a `ContractRejectionMessage` or a
 `ContractAgreementMessage`.